-MN Original is tpt‘s award winning weekly arts series celebrating Minnesota’s creative community, across all disciplines and all cultures.
+MN Original is Twin Cites PBS’s award-winning weekly arts series celebrating Minnesota’s creative community, across all disciplines and all cultures.
 MN Original increases awareness of Minnesota artists, arts organizations and arts venues, inspires viewers to think about the arts and artists in new ways and cultivates new audiences for the arts by promoting a deeper understanding of the creative process, curating contemporary arts in Minnesota for generations to come.

 The music featured throughout the series is created by and credited to Minnesota musicians.
 Nearly 4000 songs by more than 250 artists in about 100 bands or ensembles are included in our music library.

 MN Original is made possible by the Arts & Cultural Heritage Fund and the Citizens of Minnesota.
-Twin Cities Public Television is one of six public television stations in the Minnesota Public Television Association (MPTA) producing unique, regional series, specials and documentaries.
+Twin Cities PBS is one of six public television stations in the Minnesota Public Television Association (MPTA) producing unique, regional series, specials and documentaries.

 Where to Watch